 If your registration to the PhD is delayed for any reason beyond the end of your first year, you must inform the Trust as soon as possible.
-The tenure of any scholarship given by the Trust is strictly subject to your making satisfactory academic progress.
-Should your registration examination result in any other result beside registration for the PhD you must inform us as soon as possible.
+The tenure of any scholarship given by the Trust is strictly subject to your making satisfactory academic progress and confirmation of being registered formally by the University for the PhD.
+Should your registration examination result in any other outcome other than registration for the PhD you must inform us as soon as possible.
 The Code of Practice for Research Students, published by the University, outlines the possible outcomes of the registration examination.
 Your Department will provide you with a hard copy of the Code of Practice when you arrive in Cambridge.